Google lays off hundreds in hardware, voice assistant teams amid cost-cutting drive

 Google is currently locked in a fierce rivalry with Microsoft as both firms strive to lead in the artificial intelligence domain.

 Microsoft has stepped up its artificial intelligence offerings to rival Google’s.
-In September, Microsoft introduced a Copilot feature that incorporates artificial intelligence into products like search engine Bing, browser Edge as well as Windows for its corporate customers.
+In September introduced a Copilot feature that incorporates artificial intelligence into products like search engine Bing, browser Edge as well as Windows for its corporate customers.